 Despite these daunting numbers, almost 90 percent of small business owners believing they’re safe, about half of all small businesses will suffer from a catastrophic cyber-attack.

-Are you at risk of being part of the unfortunate half?
+Are you at risk of being part of the unfortunate businesses?

-Here, I’ve compiled a few tips to help you improve the basics of your cybersecurity, reducing your risk of a successful attack:
+We’ve compiled a few tips to help you improve your cybersecurity basics, reducing your risk of a successful attack:

-- Updates – We know how annoying those software, application, and any other update notifications can be, but it is important to remember that the vast majority of them are meant to improve security in one way, shape, or form.
+- Updates – We know how annoying those software, application, and any other update notifications can be, but it is important to remember that the most of them are meant to improve security.
 Therefore, you should prioritize these updates whenever possible.
 It may prevent an attack from victimizing you.
 We can help you update your IT systems if you need.

 - Limit Access – On the other side of the coin, the less an employee has access to, the fewer chances there are that one of them leaves you vulnerable in some way.
 The same can be said of your clients – regardless of how much someone is trusted, you shouldn’t allow them privileges beyond their role.
 Whether its role-specific resources, data, or other information, employees should be given individual login credentials to make assigning privileges easier.
 Your business Wi-Fi should also remain separate from the Wi-Fi made available to clients.

-As it happens, Symmetric IT Group is able to help you out with all of these measures, and many more.
+As it happens, Symmetric IT Group can help you out with all these measures, and many more.
 Any sort of IT concern or issue you are having, we can fix.

 If you want some added help with these cybersecurity basics, or want to do more to protect your operations, you can always lean on us.
 Symmetric IT Group is a top Tampa IT Support company and is committed to ensuring that your technology allows your business to operate better, improved security being a major part of that goal.
 Reach out by calling us at (813) 749-0895 check out our information security page.